Equip yourself with the right information for your situation by exploring these six ways to finance your degree.

 This information is for domestic students, international students should explore our international student loan schemes and postgraduate coursework and research scholarships for international students.

 The University offers Commonwealth supported places (CSP) in a range of our postgraduate course degrees.

 A CSP means that the Australian Government subsidises your course fees and you pay the remaining amount – a student contribution.
 You must be a domestic student to be eligible for a CSP, i.e an Australian citizen or permanent resident, a New Zealand citizen, or an Australian permanent humanitarian visa holder.

 Allocation of CSPs is competitive as there are limited places in each degree.
 You do not need to make a separate application and will automatically be considered based on merit.

-Discover which postgraduate coursework degrees have CSPs available by going to the 'Costs' section of individual course pages.
+Discover which postgraduate coursework degrees have CSPs available.

 HECS-HELP and FEE-HELP are loan schemes for eligible domestic students that defer paying course fees until you are earning above a certain amount.
 This means you don’t pay anything upfront.

 Both HECS-HELP and FEE-HELP loans do not accrue interest but are indexed according to the Consumer Price Index each year.
 The Government provides more information through Study Assist.